slcs-jsc/mptrac/projects/fortran_wrapper/README.md

 ## Interface
 ### mptrac_fortran.f90
 To ensure the interoperabilty between Fortran and C an interface is needed.
-This interface includes some general dimension variables, the structures met_t, clt_t, clim_t, atm_t, clim_photo_t, clim_zm_t, clim_ts_t and the functions mptrac_get_met, mptrac_module_advect, mptrac_module_timesteps, mptrac_read_atm, mptrac_read_clim, mptrac_read_ctl, mptrac_read_met, mptrac_write_output.
+This interface includes some general dimension variables, the structures atm_t, clim_photo_t, clim_t, clim_ts_t, clim_zm_t, clt_t, met_t and the functions mptrac_get_met, mptrac_module_advect, mptrac_module_timesteps, mptrac_read_atm, mptrac_read_clim, mptrac_read_ctl, mptrac_read_met, mptrac_write_output.
 The functions have always the prefix mptrac to indicate that they are only an interface calling the original MPTRAC function.

 ### Checking order and array sizes
 It is crucial that the order and array sizes in the Fortran interface match those in the original C structure.
 The structures in MPTRAC consist of extensive variable lists (up to O100 for the control parameter list) and data types that may also depend on self-defined structures (struct of struct).
 A shell script find_vars.sh (in tests/wrapper_test/) can be used to check differences in the structures and variable dimensions.
 This script is automatically executed when the wrapper test is performed.